Union Station (Toronto): Great Hall and Via Concourse

-GO Concourses and Teamways
+GO concourses and teamways

 Passengers can connect with GO Transit services through the 62000 sqft York Concourse, which opened on April 27, 2015, west of Union Station.
 This new concourse supplemented the York South Concourse that provided access to platforms 24 to 27.
 The York and York South Concourses connect to the York East Teamway, as well as an entrance to a Path tunnel leading across Front Street, between York Street and University Avenue.
 The York West Teamway is connected to Union Station via the Skywalk.

 Historically, the 40000 sqft Bay Street Concourse was the hub of GO Transit operations for almost 40 years.
-The Bay Concourse was closed on August 16, 2015, for revitalization, and reopened on July 27, 2021.
-The concourse features 72 departure screens, 30 Presto devices, seven ticket vending machines and six self-service Presto reload machines.
+The Bay Concourse was closed on August 16, 2015, for revitalization.
+The new Bay Concourse reopened on July 27, 2021, featuring 72 departure screens, 30 Presto devices, seven ticket vending machines and six self-service Presto reload machines.
 Both the Bay and York concourses give access to GO train platforms.

 The Bay West Teamway provides access to platforms 4 to 13 and the Bay South Concourse.
 The Bay East Teamway provides indoor access to platforms 4 to 13 directly from the Union Station Bus Terminal.

 As of 2023, Metrolinx is constructing the new South Concourse.
 This will connect the south ends of the Bay, Via and York Concourses, and span between Bay and York Streets.
 It will also provide access to Union Square and Scotiabank Arena.

 Train shed

 Trains arrive and depart from the train shed, which contains 23 platforms (11 island platforms and one side platform) south of the Great Hall.
 On May 11, 2009, the last two platforms were opened, platforms 24/25 between tracks 12 and 13 and platforms 26/27 between tracks 13 and 14 on the south side of the train shed.
 In July 2022, Metrolinx was having platforms 24 to 27 and their three tracks demolished on the south side of the station in order to replace them with two new tracks and two new wider platforms to increase safety and capacity.

 The train shed was designed by A. R. Ketterson and built between 1929 and 1930.
 It is a variation of the Bush train shed invented by Lincoln Bush.
 A reconstruction of the train shed began in January 2010.
 The east and west sides of the shed, totalling approximately 30000 m2 were renovated and restored with input from Parks Canada to help preserve its heritage character.
 This renovation came with plans to have a green roof installed, reducing the urban heat island effect and stormwater runoff; however, with the project being almost eight years behind and multiple times over budget, along with the fact that plant-watering logistics would clash with the planned overhead wiring for electrification, the addition of a green roof was cancelled.
 The central portion of the original train shed, totalling 5000 m2, was removed and replaced with a glass atrium.
-The structure floats above the tracks and allows daylight to reach the platforms.
+The structure, designed by Zeidler Architecture, floats above the tracks and allows daylight to reach the platforms.